 Assuming that users have already installed SmileCDR, the following steps describe how a customer can begin to use the App Management Tools.

-The following page will open after clicking "Add" which allows the user to enter additional configurations under “Application Gallery” and “Dependencies” for authenticating and authorizing users of the module using OpenID Connect Authentication.
+The following page will open after clicking "Add" which allows the user to enter additional configurations under “App Management Tools” and “Dependencies” for authenticating and authorizing users of the module using OpenID Connect Authentication.

 The configurable fields include